 FINAL BOX | UTEP 77 – Rice 72 pic.twitter.com/IBl3kdRz5z

 — The Roost (@AtTheRoost) March 7, 2020

 Player of the Game – Robert Martin

 The senior forward came close to a double-double in the last home game of his Rice career.
 He finished with 12 points, eight rebounds and four assists, despite missing all five of his shots from three.
 Even though he came off the bench, he played 32 minutes, the second most on the team to Trey Murphy and more than every other Rice bench player combined.
 He will be missed next season.

 Rice basketball clinched a spot in the Conference USA Basketball Tournament earlier in the week with a win over Southern Miss.
 Saturday’s game against UTEP was for seeding purposes.
 The Miners clinched the highest seed in bottom pod, leaving the 12-Seed for Rice.
 The Owls were the 11-Seed last year and were bounced in the first round.
-The full bracket should be set for the 2020 tournament by the end of the day.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+The full bracket should be set for the 2020 tournament by the end of the day.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Baseball alum Trei Cruz returns to the diamond in Sugar Land

 - The State of College Football: COVID-19 changes are on the way